Capital Steez: Death and posthumous works

+As of 2025, King Capital remains unreleased.

 Legacy

-In May 2015, Joey Bada$$ announced that Pro Era would hold a "STEEZ Day Festival" to be held annually on July 7, Capital STEEZ's birthday, with all proceeds going to the late rapper's family.
-The inaugural festival was held in Central Park in New York City, while the 2016 festival took place in Los Angeles, California.
+In May 2015, Joey Badass announced that Pro Era would hold a "STEEZ Day Festival" to be hosted annually on July 7, Capital Steez's birthday, with all proceeds going to the late rapper's family.
+The inaugural festival was held in Central Park in New York City, while the 2016 festival took place in Los Angeles.

-In December 2017, Joey Bada$$ unveiled a customized chain depicting Capital STEEZ's face in a similar vein of a Jesus Piece.
+In December 2017, Joey Badass unveiled a customized chain depicting Capital Steez's face in a similar vein of a Jesus Piece.
 The piece was dubbed the "Steezus Piece" chain and was custom made by Greg Yuna.